 When nursing homes fail to meet the realistic needs of their residents, they can be held accountable for any injuries that may result.

-If you believe that your loved one was harmed as the result of a nursing home failing to provide professional, compassionate care, contact Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP for assistance.
+If you believe that your loved one was harmed as the result of a nursing home failing to provide professional, compassionate care, contact Koonz McKenney Johnson & DePaolis LLP for assistance.
 We offer free case evaluations at all three of our office locations.
 You can also connect with an injury attorney online.